 Leicester Square is a lively place to head for a night out.
 There are the well-known and affordable favourites such as Weatherspoons and Yates Wine Lodge sitting aside independents pubs, wine bars and cocktail bars.

-For listings of the main places to go drinking in Leicester Square with a map, official website links, addresses and opening times see our Guide to Bars in Leicester Square.
+For listings of the main places to go drinking in Leicester Square with official website links, addresses and opening times see our Guide to Bars in Leicester Square.

-Leicester Square underground station sits less than one minute's walk from the centre of Leicester Square (see the map above for the exact position).
+Leicester Square underground station sits less than one minute's walk from the centre of Leicester Square.
 It is a large underground station with numerous exits (each exit sign will tell you the street that it leads you to, so choose the exit that coincides with where you want to be on exiting).

 For a comprehensive guide to using the London underground system, with advice on ticket options, tube lines, disabled facilities and running times, see our Guide to the London Underground System.